Weed Control in Planting Beds: Best Practices & Products to Avoid

 Mulching

-Mulching is an essential tool in weed control, as it helps to suppress weed growth by smothering seedlings and blocking sunlight from reaching the soil.
+Mulching is a crucial tool in weed control, as it helps suppress weed growth by smothering seedlings and blocking sunlight from reaching the soil.

-Organic mulch such as shredded bark is preferred, as it enriches the soil and breaks down over time, contributing to overall soil health.
+Organic mulch, such as shredded bark, is preferred because it enriches the soil and breaks down over time, thereby contributing to overall soil health.

 Use Pre-Emergent Weed Control Products

-Stopping weeds before they germinate is best way to keep your planting beds clean.
+Preventing weeds from germinating is the most effective way to keep your planting beds tidy.

 Pull Weeds By Hand